 The Jack Russell Terrier is a loyal and affectionate companion, but he is very strong headed.
 Expect a dog that needs a high level of physical fulfillment to remain balanced, and can become destructive if neglected.
 They are good with kids when socialized properly, but will usually not be a fan of other dogs.
 The Jack Russell will be wary of strangers, but this makes him a great watchdog.
 All in all, this terrier breed is very affectionate with his family and can make an extraordinary family pet for a family with an active lifestyle.

 Have you ever seen the movie Home Alone?
 Well, that’s not the Jack Russell Terrier, he doesn’t like boredom and being on his own.
 While he is very capable, he requires fulfillment as any terrier does, and will be stir crazy if he/she doesn’t get it.
 Given the strong hunting background, they are not overly sensitive to commotion, and will also do very well with colder temperatures.
 If you have a very small living space, this breed may not be for you.

 The health of the Jack Russell is known for being generally good.
 They should live a long and healthy life, generally having from a 13 to 16 year life span with proper care.
-Like with all breeds, there are however some health concerns to be aware of with this breed.
+As with all breeds, there are some health concerns to be aware of with this breed.
 Some of the issues to watch for are Cataracts and Patellar Luxation (genetic).

 The Jack Russell will generally stand between 10-17 inches tall at the shoulder, and weigh between 12 and 18 pounds.